aws/aws-cdk/packages/@aws-cdk/aws-appmesh/README.md

 });
 ```

-- Adds a virtual node as the provider
+Adding a virtual node as the provider:

 ```typescript
 mesh.addVirtualService('virtual-service', {